 Manager/proprietor must train their employees/agents not to sell tobacco to a minor (written documentation is needed) with this training repeated every 6 months.

 Sighting approved of photo ID is the only defense for selling tobacco to a minor.

 Smoking bans exist at events so businesses involved should be familiar with their requirements.

 Everyone that works or visits a workplace is required to abide by the smoking ban in enclosed workplaces, including:

 - voluntary workers

 Workplace means any premises or area where one or more employees or self-employed persons (or both) work, whether or not they receive any payment for that work’.
-This includes including any food or drink premises and shopping centres are smoke-free.
+This includes any food or drink premises and shopping centres.

-The occupier (person in control) of the workplace, may also be liable for breaching the Tobacco Act if smoking occurs, as well as under the Food Act in certain circumstances.
+The occupier (person in control) of the workplace, may also be liable for breaching the Tobacco Act if smoking occurs, as well as breaching the Food Act in certain circumstances.

 Smoking is also prohibited within four metres of an entrance to all Victorian children’s indoor play centres, public hospitals, registered community health centres and certain Victorian Government buildings (such as Centrelink, Magistrates Court etc.).

-The ban at entrances applies to schools, childcare centres and kindergartens as well, with smoking also banned on the grounds of these premises.
+The ban at entrances applies to schools, childcare centres and kindergartens as well.
+Smoking is also banned on the grounds of these premises.